10. Loops

 • Store the newly calculated value of 6 in a

-• This and similar pattens are so common that many programming languages have shorthands for this
+• This and similar patterns are so common that many programming languages have shorthand operators for this

 1a += 1 # Effectively the same as a = a + 1